The Guardians of Justice: Development

-On July 29, 2015, HBO was set to develop "Adi Shankar's Gods And Secrets" with Adi Shankar writing, showrunning and directing the tragic superhero satire.
-On September 27, 2021, the series became “The Guardians of Justice” with Adi Shankar showrunning the hybrid-animation tragic superhero satire.
+On July 29, 2015, HBO was set to develop Adi Shankar's Gods And Secrets with Adi Shankar writing, showrunning and directing the tragic superhero satire.
+On September 27, 2021, the series became The Guardians of Justice with Shankar showrunning the hybrid-animation tragic superhero satire.
 On October 13, 2021, Shankar revealed that his vision included the use of multiple mediums and tones.

-Casting Process
+Casting process

 On July 29, 2015, Diamond Dallas Page, Jackson Rathbone, Kellan Lutz, Sharni Vinson and Andy Milonakis were cast in the series.
 On September 27, 2021, Hal Ozsan, Derek Mears, Christopher Judge, Brigitte Nielsen, RJ Mitte, and Zachery Ty Bryan were revealed to be in the series.

 Believing that most artists have a broader range of performance capability than the professional industry classifies them into, Shankar said he wanted to cast the series with an eclectic mix of actors to capture the feeling of the world coming together.
 Carmen Aiello was the casting director for the entire series and was later credited by Shankar as the first Inclusivity Advocate on a television series.